ritesh355/Devops-journal/README.md

 # 📘 DevOps Journal by Ritesh

-Welcome to my **public DevOps learning journal** — a daily log of what I'm learning, building, and practicing on my journey to becoming a DevOps Engineer.
+### 🚀 100 Days of DevOps: My DevOps Learning Journey

+Welcome to my **100 Days of DevOps Journal**!
+This repository is a **public documentation** of my day-by-day learning, hands-on practice, and projects as I aim to master the DevOps ecosystem.

+> ⚡ _“Keep learning, keep building, and stay consistent!”_

 ---